Quiver Schur algebras and q-Fock space: A graded cellular basis

+If $b$ is added to row $R$ which is not the last row we get contributions from the boxes below.
+We consider only the most interesting case where $e=3$ and $\ell=1$, since the arguments for the others are similar (alternatively see \cite[Corollary 3.14]{BKWSpecht}).
+Without loss of generality the extra box has residue $r=0$.
+Consider an arbitrary row $R'$ below $R$ and let $a,b\in\{0,1,2\}$ be the residues of the first respectively last box in row $R'$.
+Let us first assume that consecutive rows differ at least by one box.
+In case $a=2$, $b=2$ we have then an addable $0$-box in row $R'$, hence get a contribution $1$ to $\op{Deg}$ and a contribution $1$ to $\op{deg}$, since we count the number of boxes of residue $1$ or $2$ minus twice the number of boxes of residue $0$.
+In general, the contributions are given by the following table

+Note that in case $a=1$ we have a difference of $1$, whereas in case $a=0$ we are off by $-1$.
+If the last row has $a\not=1$ there is no addable box of residue $0$ in the row below and the number of rows below $R$ with $a=0$ and $a=\in 1$ agree and hence the differences cancel and the claim follows.
+If the last row has $a=1$, then there is an additional addable box contributing $1$ to $\op{Deg}$ and there is one more row with $a=1$ than with $a=0$ below $R$.
+In total $\op{Deg}=\op{deg}$.
+If now two rows have the same length, we count for the combinatorial degree one addable and one removable box less and the geometric degree stays the same as well.
+The claim follows for standard tableaux in case $r=0$ and similarly for all $r$.}

 Finally, we consider the passage from standard tableaux to semi-standard.
 We work by induction on the number of boxes in the diagram which share an entry with another box.
 Consider the ``highest'' box that shares an entry with another (the first encountered in the reading word), and consider the effect of raising by $1$ the entries of all other boxes with greater or equal entries in the same alphabet.
-This tableau has fewer boxes that share entries, and so, by induction, its degrees $\op{Deg}(\sS)$ agrees with $\op{deg}(\sS)$.
-Let $i$ be the residue of this box, and $k$ the entry in it.

-The effect that this transformation has on the degree of the associated morphism is as follows.
-The degree on the second part (the permutation) in Figure \ref{Belement} stays the same, only the split and merge parts could change the degree; \excise{We can essentially ignore the boxes which do not have the entry $k$; while there will be some changes to the crossings that come from ``unzipping'' a strand, nothing will change in the degree.} Thus, we are left considering the transformation:
+This tableau has fewer boxes that share entries, and so, by induction, its degree $\op{deg}(\sS)$ agrees with $\op{Deg}(\sS)$.
+Let $i$ be the residue of this box, and $k$ its entry.
+The effect of this transformation for the corresponding diagram and its degree $\op{deg}$ is as follows.
+The degree on the second part (the permutation) in Figure \ref{Belement} stays the same, only the split and merge parts could change the degree.
+Thus it suffices to consider the transformation

 where $\bc$ is the dimension vector of the $k$'s in the same row as our chosen box, and $\bd$ is the dimension vector of those in higher rows.
 The degrees of these morphisms are

 Hence the difference in degree equals $c_{i-1}-c_i-d_{i-1}+d_i$.